Resources for parents

 Products to help new parents

-I am the first person to say you don’t need to buy nearly as much as you think.
+We always say you don’t need to buy nearly as much as you think.
 Everyone has a favorite “gadget”, toy, or baby thing that saved them.
 Some love the swing, others the bouncy seat or Bumbo.
-But you can’t know what will work.
+But you can’t know what will work (and not only are many of those baby gadgets not helpful, many can cause harm and limit movement)

 My first suggestion is always share and trade with friends or family.
 Consignment stores and Craigslist/Offer-up and sites like that are great for used things too.
 But here are a few things that are great to help breastfeeding go easier and you feel better:

 Moby wrap, Solly, Boba or other carrier- Skin to skin is the most helpful and easiest thing you can do for your breast-feeding experience and your baby.
 It works like duct tape.
 If baby is fussy, try skin to skin.
 If baby isn’t feeding enough, try skin to skin, If you need your hands free, try skin to skin!
 It works for everything.
-The reason I mention these specific carriers is that they allow you to have baby basically swaddled to your chest, without any fabric in between.
+The reason we mention these specific carriers is that they allow you to have baby basically swaddled to your chest, without any fabric in between.
 This means you can do skin to skin while walking around the house, or playing on the floor with your toddler.
-Especially if you have a toddler, this is the most useful tool in the first 3 months.
+Especially if you have a toddler, this is the most useful tool in the first 3 months. *Have one already?
+Great, bring it to your appointment and we will help you feel comfortable getting it on and baby snug against you.

 Hands-free pump bra- If you will be going back to work, have a NICU baby, or just pumping to have saved milk, this bra is a game changer!
 Pumping is hard to manage without having something to hold the pump parts on.
 You can get these at Amazon or Target or many other shops for usually $20-30.
 Such a life saver.